 We thank Ms. Gunda Mundt for providing the first draft of the English translation of the guideline.

-Concflict of Interest Statement
+Conflict of Interest Statement

-JB received honoraria for lectures, educational events, and consulting from Astra-Zeneca, Boehringer-Ingelheim, BMS, Ferrer, Gossamer Bio, Novartis, Pulmovant, Sanofi-Genzyme, and United Therapeutics.
+J.B. received honoraria for lectures, educational events, and consulting from AstraZeneca, Boehringer Ingelheim, BMS, Ferrer, Gossamer Bio, Novartis, Pulmovant, Sanofi-Genzyme, and United Therapeutics.

-FB received consulting fees from Boehringer Ingelheim, Sanofi, Savara Pharma and CSL Behring, lecture honoraria from Boehringer Ingelheim and Sanofi, travel support from Boehringer Ingelheim, AstraZeneca and Atyr, and advisory board participation with Boehringer Ingelheim, Sanofi and GSK, outside the submitted work.
+F.B. received consulting fees from Boehringer Ingelheim, Sanofi, Savara Pharma, and CSL Behring; lecture honoraria from Boehringer Ingelheim and Sanofi; travel support from Boehringer Ingelheim, AstraZeneca, and Atyr; and advisory board participation with Boehringer Ingelheim, Sanofi, and GSK, outside the submitted work.

-BCF received research support from Bristol-Myer Squibb and Relief Therapeutics unrelated to the manuscript, consulting and lecture fees from Advita Lifescience GmbH, Actelion, Astra Zeneca, Boehringer Ingelheim, Novartis, Roche and Vifor, travel support from Boehringer Ingelheim.
-BCF indicates the following intellectual property: WO2020225246A1; WO2021152119A1.
-BCF had shares of Relief Therapeutics in 2021.
+B.C.F. received research support from Bristol Myer Squibb and Relief Therapeutics unrelated to the manuscript; received consulting and lecture fees from Advita Lifescience GmbH, Actelion, AstraZeneca, Boehringer Ingelheim, Novartis, Roche, and Vifor; received travel support from Boehringer Ingelheim; indicates the following intellectual property: WO202025246A1; WO2021152119A1; and had shares of Relief Therapeutics in 2021.